CHELSEA234/ImageForensics/README.md

 # ImageForensics

 ## Overview
-The main purpose of this demo is deciding if a given image by the user has any fake edited parts using the given algorithm below.
+The main purpose of this demo is deciding if a given image by the user has any fake (edited parts) using the given algorithm below.

 This code uses the algorithm HiFi_Net for image editing detection and localization, as well as the diffusion model attribution which is accepted by CVPR, and titled as "Hierarchical Fine-Grained Image Forgery Detection and Localization".

 HiFi_Net repository can be found [here](https://github.com/CHELSEA234/HiFi_IFDL/tree/main)

+Example interface:

 <img width="980" alt="Screenshot 2023-07-16 at 7 49 23 PM" src="https://github.com/baranmanti/ImageForensics/assets/70177697/355dbd9d-3fef-40fb-a416-50541b7b9ff4">